Hannes1/react-native-wenet/README.md

 ## About

 This is a react native module of the amazing [Wenet](https://github.com/wenet-e2e/wenet) framework.
-Currently wenet only supports android, this this package will only work on android devices at this moment
+We at [Writtan](https://www.writtan.com) absolutely love the simplicity of wenet and plan on integrating it into our own app.
+We would appreciate any help with this module please see the todo at the bottom.

+## Android

+You are required to provide a wenet model to use this package.
+In your file tree it should be located in `android\app\src\main\assets`.

+## IOS

+No support for ios yet :(

 ## Usage